When is the London Marathon?

 Running the route and need something to keep you going?
 Or watching on TV and need to orientate yourself?
 The London Marathon route passes several iconic landmarks, including:

-Where's the best place to watch the London Marathon 2025?
+Where's the best place to watch the London Marathon?

 Depends what you're after.
-Some points along the route — Greenwich around the Cutty Sark, Tower Bridge, and of course, near the finish line around St James's and Westminster — get VERY busy, with people cheering on friends and strangers.
-If you want to soak up the atmosphere and are willing to put up with crowds, and standing for several hours, fill your boots.
+Some points along the route — Greenwich around the Cutty Sark, Tower Bridge, and of course, near the finish line around St James's and Westminster — get VERY busy, with crowds cheering on friends and strangers.
+If you want to soak up the atmosphere and are willing to stand for several hours, fill your boots.

-Otherwise, head for somewhere where fewer crowds gather.
-From our experience, miles 9-12 around Rotherhithe and Bermondsey tend to be quieter, as do miles 14-21, east of Limehouse and around Canary Wharf.
+Otherwise, head for somewhere quieter.
+From our experience, miles 9-12 around Rotherhithe and Bermondsey tend to have fewer crowds, as do miles 14-21, east of Limehouse and around Canary Wharf.

 There are five accessible viewing areas along the route for spectators with disabilities, at Cutty Sark, Canary Wharf, Limehouse, Tower Hill and Victoria Embankment — check the London Marathon website for exact locations.